Replicating Human Motivated Reasoning Studies with LLMs: Related Works

 \subsection{Motivated Reasoning}

 Motivated reasoning emphasizes two main avenues of reaching conclusions: pursuing an accuracy (non-directional) goal or pursuing a directional (predetermined) goal \cite{Kunda_1990}.
 Reasoning is often induced by altering content around or within information.
 For example, accuracy motivation is often primed by asking participants to consider information provided in an evenhanded fashion \cite{Bolsen_Druckman_Cook_2014, Bolsen_Druckman_2015} or informing participants they will be asked to later justify opinions \cite{Bolsen_Druckman_Cook_2014, Bolsen_Druckman_2015}.
 To induce directional motivation, there are two broad categories such inductions can fall into: authority/community and personality.
 Calls on authority or community often include information about who approves (or disapproves), such as party leaders \cite{Bolsen_Druckman_Cook_2014, Druckman_Peterson_Slothuus_2013} or scientific experts \cite{Bolsen_Druckman_2015}.
-For example, including information about polarization around a given issue can make group identity more salient than message content, pushing individuals to align their opinion with the perceived opinion of their party leaders, while not including such information makes these tendencies less prevalent \cite{Druckman_Peterson_Slothuus_2013}.
+For example, prompting individuals to justify their party preference will make group identity more salient, pushing individuals to align their opinion with the perceived opinion of their party leaders, while not including such information makes these tendencies less prevalent \cite{Bolsen_Druckman_Cook_2014}.
 Personality techniques call on the individual to reflect on particular cues, such as their prior beliefs and core values \cite{Bayes_Druckman_Goods_Molden_2020}.
 These cues may bias recall of certain events in a given direction \cite{Kunda_1990}.
-Pursuing motivated reasoning can affect opinion formation \cite{Bolsen_Druckman_Cook_2014}, argument strength assessments \cite{Druckman_Peterson_Slothuus_2013}, and fact interpretation \cite{Kahan_Peters_Dawson_Slovic_2013}.
-We expand research on motivated reasoning by exploring whether LLMs mimic motivated reasoning, particularly without persona prompts.
+Pursuing motivated reasoning can affect opinion formation \cite{Bolsen_Druckman_Cook_2014}, argument strength assessments (or how effective arguments for and against the topic were to the person) \cite{Druckman_Peterson_Slothuus_2013}, and statistic interpretation \cite{Kahan_Peters_Dawson_Slovic_2013}.
+We expand research on motivated reasoning by exploring whether LLMs mimic motivated reasoning from these manipulations.